-When the ignition switch is pushed without depressing the brake pedal, the ignition switch will illuminate.
+When the ignition switch is pushed without depressing the brake pedal, the ignition switch position will illuminate as follows:

 Push the ignition switch center:

 - once to change to ACC.

 - two times to change to ON.

 - three times to return to OFF.